mmezirard/mmezirard.github.io/content/htb-write-ups/boxes/broker/index.md

 Our home folder doesn't contain a `.ssh` folder, so I'll create one.
 Then I'll create a private key and I'll add the corresponding key to `authorized_keys`.
-Finally I'll connect over SSH as `activemq`.
+Finally I'll connect over SSH to Broker.
 This way, I'll have a much more stable shell.

 ## Getting a lay of the land